 The second type is the new white taxis.
 These are the revamped versions of the black ones.
 They have air conditioning, a meter and are newer safer cars.
 However, when you don't know the way they tend to take the longer route to get you to pay more.
 Its not uncommon to tip the drivers of those taxis.
 Those two types of taxis you can stop on any main street.

 Try not to catch taxis right outside of hotels though as they tend to overcharge you.
 The last type of Taxis is the yellow ones.
-These also have a meter but you call them by phone through a company and they come to you wherever you are.
+These also have a meter but you call them by phone through a company.
+They will come to you wherever you are.
 These are the most expensive ones of course.
 You can ask the front desk at your hotel to call them for you.
 It is best to call a couple of hours in advance.

 In fact, there are two types of buses in Cairo.
 They are the standard bus and the more expensive air conditioned CTA (Cairo Transport Authority).
 You can catch either of them in the designated bus stops.